 SSDI Work Incentives

 Before the Social Security Administration decides you are disabled you can attempt to work.
 During the first 12 months you are disabled, if you perform what Social Security calls “substantial gainful activity” (SGA) you will most likely lose your claim.
-SGA was $1350 per month in gross wages in 2022 and is $1470 a month in 2023.
+SGA is $1550 a month in 2024.

 In some cases we can argue the work in the first 12 months is an Unsuccessful Work Attempt.
 The work must last less than 6 months and end because of your condition or because of the elimination of special services or assistance you received which you needed to work.
 If you are working again after applying for disability call Kirsch and Clark to discuss your work and earnings.